facebookresearch/co3d/README.md

 <br>

 CO3D: Common Objects In 3D
 ==========================

-This repository contains a set of tools for working with the Common Objects in 3D <i>(CO3D)</i> dataset.
+This repository contains a set of tools for working with the <b>2nd version</b> of the Common Objects in 3D <i>(CO3D)</i> dataset.

-The dataset has been introduced in our ICCV'21 paper: [Common Objects in 3D: Large-Scale Learning and Evaluation of Real-life 3D Category Reconstruction](https://arxiv.org/abs/2109.00512).
+The original dataset has been introduced in our ICCV'21 paper: [Common Objects in 3D: Large-Scale Learning and Evaluation of Real-life 3D Category Reconstruction](https://arxiv.org/abs/2109.00512).
+For accessing the original data, please switch to the `v1` branch of this repository.

 <center>
 <img src="./grid.gif" width="800" />